EducationBA (Art History), Columbia University, 2002

 Military innovation, reform, and modernization; the convergence of military culture (and sub-cultures) and national-security policy during periods of transition; grand strategy; the post-Vietnam U.S. military; the late (global) Cold War, especially the long 1970s; historiography.

-Some Notable Publications"'Now We Must': Institutional Culture and the Origins of the U.S. Army’s Post-Vietnam Recovery, Modernization, and Innovation, 1968-1976" Conference Paper, Society for Military History, Annual Meeting, Fort Worth, TX, April 2022.
+"'Now We Must': Institutional Culture and the Origins of the U.S. Army’s Post-Vietnam Recovery, Modernization, and Innovation, 1968-1976" Conference Paper, Panel at the Society for Military History, Annual Meeting, Fort Worth, TX, 29 April 2022.

 With the Chief of Staff of the Army Strategic Studies Group, Cohort I, “Testing Assumptions about the Role of Land Power in 2030,” (Washington, DC: HQ, Department of the Army, 2013).